StackShareStackShare

 In Summary, the key differences between Emacs, Sublime Text, and Visual Studio Code lie in customization, performance, community support, features, cost, and cross-platform compatibility, offering users a variety of options based on their specific needs and preferences.

-Decisions about Emacs, Sublime Text, and Visual Studio Code
+Advice on Sublime Text, Emacs, Visual Studio Code

 Visual Studio Code became famous over the past 3+ years I believe.
 The clean UI, easy to use UX and the plethora of integrations made it a very easy decision for us.
 Our gripe with Sublime was probably only the UX side.
 VSCode has not failed us till now, and still is able to support our development env without any significant effort.